HaiLe/haile.github.io/test.md

 ---
+title: test page
 layout: default
-title: Issues when working with Jekyll and Github pages
 ---

-# Hello Testing
+# hello
 It works whether you name it testing

+# test again